Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Annual General Meeting

 The Annual General Meeting is the company’s highest corporate body and the place where shareholders have the opportunity to exercise their rights.
 At the Annual General Meeting, the Board of Management and the Supervisory Board report on business developments and the company’s financial and earnings position, and answer questions from the shareholders and shareholder association representatives.
-Voting rights may only be exercised by holders of ordinary shares at the Annual General Meeting, while all shareholders have equal rights to speak and ask questions.
+Voting rights may only be exercised by holders of ordinary shares at the Annual General Meeting, while all shareholders have the right to speak and ask questions.

 Accounting and audit services